section-engineering-education/engineering-education/articles/android-viewpager2/index.md

 ### Introduction
 Slide transition between screens is common in android applications.
 We can use the navigation components or a swipe-able view to create this transition.
 A common swipe-able view is `ViewPager2`.
 The `ViewPager` library has been around for quite a while.
 This view allows the developer to display views or fragments to the user in a swipe-able format.
 This feature is common in content display applications and in app setups. `ViewPager2` is often integrated with `TabLayout`. `TabLayout` indicates the current page in display and allows a user to switch through pages.

 `ViewPager2` is an newer version of the `ViewPager` library.
 Its major difference to the old library is the use of a `RecyclerView` adapter.
 With this, views are now recycled.
-This improves user experience by making smooth transitions.
-It also minimizes memory usage.
+This improves user experience by making smooth transitions and minimizes memory usage.

 This article goes through implementing `ViewPager2` and `TabLayout` in an android application.